lotusnprod/lotus-manuscript/manuscript.md

 ##### Curation interface

 A web-based (Kotlin, Spring Boot for the back-end, and TypeScript with Vue for the front-end) curation interface is currently in construction.
 It will allow mass-editing of entries and navigate quick navigation in the SSOT for the curation of new and existing entries.
 This new interface is intended to become open to the public to foster the curation of entries by further means, driven by the users.
-In line with the overall LOTUS approach, any modification made in this curation interface will be mirrored on Wikidata and LNPN.
+In line with the overall LOTUS approach, any modification made in this curation interface will be mirrored after validation on Wikidata and LNPN.

-## Code Availability {.page_break_before}
+## Code Availability

 ### General Repository